HomeSpan/HomeSpan/README.md

 [^8266]:HomeSpan cannot be run on an ESP-8266, though an ESP-8266 can be used as a remote sensor in conjunction with HomeSpan's SpanPoint functionality

 [^fail]: The current production release of HomeSpan will fail to compile under any Arduino-ESP32 Core release earlier than the minimum version listed.
-However, prior versions of HomeSpan can be compiled and run under earlier versions of the core.
+However, prior versions of HomeSpan can be compiled and run under earlier versions of the Core.
 The README file under the [HomeSpan branch](https://github.com/HomeSpan/HomeSpan/branches/all) for each release provides details on which version of the Core can be used for that release

 [^tested]: Later releases may work fine, but have not (yet) been tested.
 Note HomeSpan does *not* support the use of alpha, beta, or pre-release candidates of the Arduino-ESP32 Core - testing is only done on production releases of the Core.